uboat.net

 Cargo8300 tons of general cargo

-History Completed in August 1917 as British War Sailor for the Shipping Controller, managed by Furness Withy & Co.
+History Completed in August 1917 as War Sailor for The Shipping Controller, managed by Furness, Withy & Co Ltd, Liverpool.
 1919 renamed Hatarana for British India Steam Navigation Co Ltd, London.

-The Hatarana (Master Percival Arthur Clifton James) was scuttled by gunfire by the HMS Pentstemon (K 61) (LtCdr J. Byron), which also picked up 20 survivors and landed them at Londonderry.
-The remaining 88 survivors of the 98 crew members and ten gunners were picked up by the Corabella
+The Hatarana (Master Percival Arthur Clifton James) was scuttled by gunfire by HMS Pentstemon (K 61) (LtCdr J. Byron, DSC, RNR), which also picked up 20 survivors and landed them at Londonderry.
+The remaining 88 survivors of the 98 crew members and ten gunners were picked up by the Corabella.

 If you can help us with any additional information on this vessel then please contact us.